MrZLeviatan/Conceptos_EnJava-Concepts_InJava/Recursividad/Ejercicios Basicos/Ejercicio12/README.md

-# _Ejercicio 12_
+# _Ejercicio 12 / Exercise 12_

 En este ejercicio se pide la potencia de una bases y un potenciados pedidos por consola utilizando los metodos de recursividad.
+>In this exercise, the power of a base and a boosted request are requested by console using recursion methods.

-## _Problematica_
+## _Problematica: / Problematic:_

 Programar un algoritmo recursivo que permita calcular y retornar cualquier potencia para cualquier número.
-Por ejemplo base = 2 potencia = 3
+Por ejemplo base 2 potencia 3.
+>Program a recursive algorithm that allows you to calculate and return any power for any number.
+For example base 2 power 3.

 ## _Tool_